-When we need exact decimal floating-point numbers, Python has an additional immutable float type, the decimal.Decimal.
-This method can take any integer or even a string as argument (and starting from Python 3.1, also floats, with the decimal.Decimal.from_float() function).
-This an efficient alternative when we do not want to deal with the rounding, equality, and subtraction problems that floats have:
+In the cases when we need exact decimal floating-point numbers, Python includes an additional (immutable) float type, the decimal.Decimal.
+The method takes an integer or a string as the argument (and starting from Python 3.1, also floats, with the decimal.Decimal.from_float() function).
+This an efficient alternative when we do not want to deal with the rounding, equality, and subtraction problems that floats come with: